 Integrative model results reconcile 30+ years of efforts to determine growth for P. filamentosus in the Hawaiian Archipelago.
 Parameter estimates derived from integrative models that incorporated additional length frequency and length-at-age data were better able to predict growth.
-Parameters estimated were highly consistent those derived by radio-isotopic composition of otolith material and counts of otolith microincrements and annuli for fish from both the Main and Northwestern Hawaiian Islands (Andrews et al. 2011) and those fit only with annuli data for from the Northwestern Hawaiian Islands fit without constraint L∞ (Ralston and Miyamoto 1983).
+Parameters estimated were highly consistent with those derived by radio-isotopic composition of otolith material and counts of otolith microincrements and annuli for fish from both the Main and Northwestern Hawaiian Islands (Andrews et al. 2011) and those fit only with annuli data for from the Northwestern Hawaiian Islands fit without constrainting L∞ (Ralston and Miyamoto 1983).
 Additionally, our bootstrapped confidence intervals overlapped confidence intervals obtained from daily increment counts (Demartini et al. 1994).
 These findings are consistent with broad genetic homogeneity in the species throughout the Hawaiian Archipelago (Shaklee and Samollow 1984, Gaither et al. 2010, 2011).
 Integrative parameters also differed from those reported from an ongoing mark recapture in the Main Hawaiian Islands which has reported faster growth and smaller asympototic lengths (O’Malley 2015).
 These differences could arise from real changes in growth rates, but also may be because none of the fish tagged and recaptured have been of the largest size classes (maximum size = 47.6 cm FL).
 Compared to their broader distribution, P. filamentosus from the Hawaiian archipelago were slower growing but obtained larger asymptotic lengths than those from the Mariana Archipelago (Ralston and Williams 1988) and Paupa New Guinnea (Fry et al. 2006), and were faster growing but ultimately smaller in their asymptotic length when compared to estimates from the Seychelles (Mees 1993, Hardman-Mountford et al. 1997, Mees and Rousseau 1997, Pilling 2000).

 Estimated parameters for nearly all of our estimated growth models underestimated the length at recapture for the largest fish in the OTP dataset (Figure 3).
 This may be an indication that the species exhibits indeterminate growth and does not readily conform to a von Bertalanffy growth curve.
 It may be that, having reached a sufficient size, larger individuals are able to outcompete fish of smaller size classes for resources.
 Sexual dimorphism may also explain the poor predictive ability for individuals reaching the largest sizes.
-Sex specific parameters from age-at-length and length frequency data in the Seychelles describe dimorphic differences in growth with a mean asymptotic length of 85.8 cm for males versus 77.6 cm for females and respective growth coefficients of 0.33 and 0.36 (Mees 1993, Hardman-Mountford et al. 1997).
+Sex specific parameters obtained from age-at-length and length frequency data in the Seychelles described dimorphic differences in growth with a mean asymptotic length of 85.8 cm for males versus 77.6 cm for females and respective growth coefficients of 0.33 and 0.36 (Mees 1993, Hardman-Mountford et al. 1997).

-Prior estimations of growth parameters for in the Central Pacific region appear to have been determined without consideration sex and similarly underestimate growth in the largest fish.
-A method for externally sexing has been recently described but was unknown at the time that used in (Luers et al. 2017).
-Thus models in this study are sex agnostic and estimated males and femalesof these esf the sex ratio of fish attaining the largest sizes is not representative of the sex ratio of the population as a wholeestimated growth parameters averaged between sexes will underestimate recapture lengths for.
+Prior estimations of growth parameters for P. filamentosus in the Central Pacific region appear to have been determined without consideration of sex and similarly underestimate growth in the largest fish.
+A method for externally sexing P. filamentosus has been recently described but was unknown at the time that data used in this study were collected (Luers et al. 2017).
+Thus models in this study are sex agnostic and estimated growth parameters represent an average across both males and females.
+If one of these sexes attains a greater asymptotic length than the other, that sex is likely to be over represented in the largest size classes relative to the total population.
+At sizes where the sex ratio of individuals is similar to the sex ratio of the total sampled population, averaging of model parameters results as excess model deviation.
+However, if the sex ratio of fish attaining the largest sizes is not representative of the sex ratio of the population as a whole, estimated growth parameters averaged between sexes will underestimate recapture lengths for largest individuals while overestimating the recapture length of the largest individuals of the opposite sex.